Sparse graphs with no polynomial-sized anticomplete pairs

 Let us digress for a moment.
 For a graph $H$ and an integer $k\ge 2$, let $m(H,k)$ be the smallest $m$ such that $H$ is $(m,k)$-forcible.
-It is easy to see that if $H$ is a complete graph $K_t$ then $m(H,k)$ equals the Ramsey number $r(t,k)$, the smallest integer $r$ such that every graph with at least $r$ vertices has either a clique of size $t$ or a stable set of size $k$; and so in this case $m(H,k)$ is single-exponential in $k$.
+If $H$ is a complete graph $K_t$ then $m(H,k)$ equals the Ramsey number $r(t,k)$, the smallest integer $r$ such that every graph with at least $r$ vertices has either a clique of size $t$ or a stable set of size $k$.
+(To see this, if we are playing on $m\ge r(t,k)$ vertices, then player A must win, with arbitrary play; and if $m<r(t,k)$, then player B has a winning strategy, since there is a graph $G$ on this vertex set with no clique of size $k$ and no stable set of size $t$, and in each turn player B fills in the edges of $G$ that lie within the stable set passed by player A.) Thus in this case $m(H,k)$ is single-exponential in $k$.
 In general, \ref{lem:triplemain} shows that $m(H,k)$ exists, and gives an upper bound on $m(H,k)$ that is ``tower-type'' in $k$.
 This can be reduced to something doubly-exponential in $k$, by improving (1) above, showing that every $s$-star is $(M, k)$-forcible where $M$ is some function that is polynomial in $m_1$ and $s$.
 We could show this as follows (sketch).

 Take an $m_1$-uniform hypergraph $J$ such that \begin{itemize} \item $J$ has minimum degree at least $m_1s$; \item the bipartite graph with bipartition $(E(J), V(J))$ associated with $J$ has no cycles of length less than eight; and \item $|V(J)|$ is at most polynomial in $m_1,s$. \end{itemize} (One can show that such a hypergraph exists.)
 Now play the game within each hyperedge of $J$, and one easily obtains an $s$-star.